Introduction to Arithmetic Groups: Definition of arithmetic subgroups

 \begin{proof} It is easy to handle direct products, so the crucial case is when $G$ is simple.
 This is easy if $G$ is classical.
 Indeed, the groups in \cref{classical-fulllinear,classical-orthogonal} are defined over~$\rational$ (after identifying $\SL(\ell,\complex)$ and $\SL(\ell,\quaternion)$ with appropriate subgroups of $\SL(2\ell,\real)$ and $\SL(4\ell,\real)$, in a natural way).

-For the general case, one notes that $\Ad G$ is a finite-index subgroup of $\Aut(\Lie G)$ \see{Out(LieG)}, so it suffices to find a basis of~$\Lie G$, for which the structure constants of the Lie algebra are rational.
-This is not a terribly difficult exercise for someone familiar with exceptional groups, but we omit the details. \end{proof}
+The general case is not difficult for someone familiar with exceptional groups.
+Namely, since $\Ad G$ is a finite-index subgroup of $\Aut(\Lie G)$, it suffices to find a basis of~$\Lie G$, for which the structure constants of the Lie algebra are rational.
+We omit the details. \end{proof}